Beauty salons join fight against HIV: new online program aims to boost PrEP use among black women

 Summary

-This study tests a new online program called UPDOs Protective Styles to help Black women in the southeastern United States learn about and start using PrEP, a medicine that prevents HIV.
-About 1000 women from 32 beauty salons will either use the program (videos, blogs, and telehealth) or receive standard information.
-Researchers will see if the program increases PrEP use and understanding over one year.
+This study tests an online program called UPDOs Protective Styles to help Black women in the southeastern US learn about and start using PrEP, a medicine that prevents HIV.
+Researchers will recruit 1000 participants from 32 beauty salons in areas with high HIV rates.
+One group will use the program, which includes videos, blogs, and telehealth access, while the other group gets standard HIV prevention materials.
+The study will track how many people start and continue using PrEP over a year.

 Get updates